Not yet reviewed

 Since 1994, Scott has been periodically appointed as a Special Assistant Attorney General for the State of Washington, representing Labor & Industries and workers who have been injured by the fault of entities other than their employer.
 He has served as a primary tutor in the State of Washington's Admission to Practice Rule Law Clerk Program successfully tutoring, mentoring, teaching and coaching a law clerk on all relevant subjects of law required for admission into Washington State's bar.

 Honors include an AV-Preeminent rating (1999-Present), by peers through the Martindale-Hubbell Law Directory Association, for his legal ability and adherence to professional standards of ethics.
 Scott is also a member of the Million Dollar Advocates Forum, an organization that recognizes attorneys who have successfully resolved claims of their clients for one million dollars or more.
-Scott has been honored by Washington Law & Politics as a Washington "Super Lawyer" for 2007 as well as received recognition in 2010 by Seattle Metropolitan Magazine as a Top Plaintiff's Personal Injury Lawyer.
+Scott has been honored by Washington Law & Politics as a Washington "Super Lawyer" for 2007 and 2015, as well as received recognition in 2010 by Seattle Metropolitan Magazine as a Top Plaintiff's Personal Injury Lawyer.

 Scott enjoys running, having completed marathons in Oregon, California, Texas, Illinois, Maryland and Arizona, as well as skiing, hiking, biking, boating and flying.